oracle/weblogic-kubernetes-operator/docs-source/content/_index.md

 The fastest way to experience the operator is to follow the [Quick Start guide]({{< relref "/quickstart/_index.md" >}}), or you can peruse our [documentation]({{< relref "/userguide/_index.md" >}}), read our [blogs](https://blogs.oracle.com/weblogicserver/how-to-weblogic-server-on-kubernetes), or try out the [samples]({{< relref "/samples/_index.md" >}}).

 ***
+##### Current release

 The [current release of the operator](https://github.com/oracle/weblogic-kubernetes-operator/releases) is 2.5.0.
 This release was published on February 26, 2020.

+##### Preview of next planned release

+The next planned release is 3.0.0-rc1 (release candidate).
+This release candidate will be suitable for use by early adopters who wish to test 3.0.0 features and provide feedback.

+This release is planned in March or April 2020, subject to change.

+The planned feature changes in 3.0.0-rc1 are:

+* Introduction of a new "Model In Image" feature which allows you to have a domain created at pod startup time from a WebLogic Deploy Tool model and archive.
+  This supports user-requested use cases like creating multiple domains from the same model and automated updating of the domain based on model changes.
+  The operator automates management of the domain encryption keys to ensure that they are not changed during domain updates.
+* Support for running the operator on Kubernetes 1.16, 1.17 and 1.18.
+* Deprecation and removal of support for running the operator on Kubernetes 1.13 and earlier versions.
+* Deprecation and removal of support for Helm 2.x.
+Helm 2.x uses the "tiller" pod which needs to run with elevated privileges (`cluster-admin` or very close to that) and which could be a vector for a privilege escalation attack.
+Helm 3.x removes tiller and does not create the same exposure.

 ***

 {{% notice note %}}